-78. No person shall use in any street or public place any threatening, with intent to abusive or insulting words or behaviour with intent to provoke breach of peace or whereby a breach of peace may be occasioned.
+78. No person shall use in any street or public place any threatening, Misbehaviour with intent to abusive or insulting words or behaviour with intent to provoke breach of peace provoke a or whereby a breach of peace may be occasioned. breach of the peace.

-Prohibition against flying kites, playing on the street etc.
+against flying kites, or property. playing on the street

-79. No person shall fly a kite or any other thing or play on the street so as to cause or apprehension to cause danger, injury or alarm to persons, animals or property.
+79. No person shall fly a kite or any other thing or play on the street so as to cause or apprehension to cause danger, injury or alarm to persons, animals etc.

-Committing or near street, ect.
+Committing nuisance in public resort, or near street, ect.